Certified Financial Planner Board of Standards: History

 CFP Board was founded in 1985 as a non-profit organization created by the College for Financial Planning, which initially created the Certified Financial Planner certification program in the early 1970s.
 Originally known as the International Board of Standards and Practices for Certified Financial Planners, Inc. (IBCFP), the organization was granted 501(c)(3) status by the Internal Revenue Service.
 IBCFP was renamed the Certified Financial Planner Board of Standards, Inc. in 1994.

 In 1987, CFP Board registered the first 25 institutions to offer financial planning education programs based on an approved curriculum.
 Four years later, the organization introduced a comprehensive CFP Certification Examination to test individuals’ ability to integrate and apply the knowledge gained from the financial planning curriculum.

 After more than 20 years of operations in Denver, CFP Board in 2007 moved its office to Washington, DC.
-In 2019, CFP Board celebrated the 50th anniversary of the financial planning profession by convening a roundtable meeting of leaders from across the financial advice ecosystem to develop a shared vision for the future of the financial planning profession.